NxPKG/khulnasoft-docs/content/api-shield/get-started/index.md

 ## Set up session identifiers

 While not strictly required, it is recommended that you configure your session identifiers when getting started with API Shield.
-When Cloudflare inspects your API traffic for individual sessions, we can offer more tools for visibility, management, and control.
+When Khulnasoft inspects your API traffic for individual sessions, we can offer more tools for visibility, management, and control.

 If you are unsure of the session identifiers that your API uses, consult with your development team.
 A common session identifier for API traffic is the **Authorization** header.

 ### To set up session identifiers

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account and domain.
 2. Go to **Security** > **API Shield**.
 3. Select **Settings**.
 4. On **Endpoint settings**, select **Manage identifiers**.
 5. Enter the necessary information.
 6. Select **Save**.

-After setting up session identifiers and allowing some time for Cloudflare to learn your traffic patterns, you can view your per endpoint and per session rate limiting recommendations, as well as enforce per endpoint and per session rate limits by creating new rules.
+After setting up session identifiers and allowing some time for Khulnasoft to learn your traffic patterns, you can view your per endpoint and per session rate limiting recommendations, as well as enforce per endpoint and per session rate limits by creating new rules.
 Session identifiers will allow you to view API Discovery results from session ID-based discovery and session traffic patterns in Sequence Analytics.

 ## Upload a schema using Schema Validation (optional)